Published on 23 June 2017; revised on 6 July 2017

 I am estimating 50% survival rate to puberty for the births that take place in the United States.
 That is assuming treatment with proper antiviral medications for neonates immediately after birth, if the mother has HIV or AIDS.
 So, say, a 50% survival rate to puberty, including all children, not just the children with HIV.

 If that happens, then what we will have, according to my figures, is 0.2% population decline per year for the next 10 years; in other words, slightly negative population growth.
 So we should plan for that, and figure out what to do.

 Thoughts on Mitigation

 Better Treatment Methods.
 In the meantime, we can also look forward to new discoveries with regard to treatment of the HIV virus, and ways of living that will bolster the immune system, I feel.

 Better Growth Rate if We Increase the Birth Rate.
-Also, we could increase the birth rate here, especially with regard to parents that don’t have HIV yet.
-So that’s a possibility; that’s something that might be looked forward to.
+Also, we could increase the birth rate here, especially with regard to parents that do not have HIV yet.
+So that is a possibility; that is something that might be looked forward to.

 Possible Lifestyle Changes to Assist Population Growth.
-And furthermore, I have an idea that I’ll discuss further on in the video, about a change of lifestyle that might be extremely beneficial.
+And furthermore, I have an idea that I will discuss further on in the video, about a change of lifestyle that might be extremely beneficial.

 Thoughts for Parents of Young Children

 Advantages of Voluntary, Free Testing in Elementary Schools.
-I think that we’ve had a sudden creeping up upon us of this HIV epidemic, and that, of the children reaching puberty right now, almost all of them will have been infected with HIV by the time they reach puberty.
-That’s what I think we’ll find.
+I think that we have had a sudden creeping up upon us of this HIV epidemic, and that, of the children reaching puberty right now, almost all of them will have been infected with HIV by the time they reach puberty.
+That is what I think we will find.